madebypixel02/so_long/README.md

 * ``MacOS``

 To install the library, you will need to first install a package manager like homebrew (check [here](https://brew.sh/)) to then install the X11 package with ``brew install Xquartz``.
-After that you must extract the minilibx file called ``minilibx_opengl.tgz``. then install it to your system with the following commands (requires sudo as well):
+After that you must extract the minilibx file called ``minilibx_opengl.tgz``.
+Then install it to your system with the following commands (requires sudo as well):

 ```shell
 cd minilibx_opengl